TABLE OF CONTENTS

 Step 3.
 Extract and Rename the BIOS File

 Once the download is finished, it will likely be compressed into a ZIP folder.

-You’ll need to right-click the file and then press ‘Extract All’ and save the extracted file to somewhere you’ll remember (e.g. temporarily to the desktop).
+You’ll need to right-click the file and then select ‘Extract All’ and save the extracted file (or the entire folder) to somewhere you’ll remember (e.g. temporarily to the desktop).

 The next step is to rename the BIOS file.

 For ASUS motherboards, the extracted folder will have a tool that’s called ‘Biosrenamer.exe’.

 Simply run the tool, and your BIOS file will be automatically renamed.